REDUCE FOOD WASTE

-It’s easy to think that food waste is someone else’s problem, but 47% of food waste in Canada comes from our homes.
+It’s easy to think that food waste is someone else’s problem, but by weight, 21% of food waste in Canada comes from our homes.
 This means households are wasting approximately 140 kg or $1,100 worth of food each year.
 The other 53% of food waste occurs along the food value chain, where food is produced, processed, transported or sold.

 We can all play a part in reducing food waste at home.
 Below are tips and resources for how to do that.